-Once you’ve started nap coaching, stick with it.
+Once you’ve started nap training, stick with it.
 Just like nighttime sleep, naps are something that your baby will gradually grow accustomed to.
 Remember to check his sleep environment and take into account other factors (such as turning off television for the hour before naps if you’re allowing screen time) to ensure that your baby has the best possibly naptime environment.

 Did you find this article helpful?
 Please share it with your friends by clicking below, or ask a question on The Sleep Lady Facebook page.